 It feels a little strange to call myself a graphic designer.
 I didn’t go to art school (although thinking back, I really should have), I have never worked in a professional graphic design setting (which actually sounds pretty fun to me) and talk to me in technical graphic speak and I’ll probably miss half of what you’re saying (it’s happened and I just pretend I understand, then quickly google the terms once I have the chance).

-Drawing and doodling is fun, watercolors are always peace-inducing, styling and photographing our house feels creative, but my real love is creating digitally on the computer.
-I’ve been at this for over 12 years (first with custom stationery, now with blogging + artprints + paper works) and have been thinking through what I wish I knew before starting.
+Drawing and doodling is fun, watercolors are always peace-inducing, styling and photographing our house feels creative, but my real love is designing digitally on the computer.
+I’ve been at this for over 15 years (first with custom stationery, now with blogging + art prints + paper works) and have been thinking through what I wish I knew before starting.

 If you are new to designing with your computer or thinking about learning, this post is for you.

 So here’s my list … 5 things I wish I knew before jumping into graphic design.

 1. You don’t have to be an expert